open-zaak/open-zaak/docs/installation/config/openzaak_config_cli.rst

 After deploying Open Zaak, it needs to be configured to be fully functional.
 The command line tool ``setup_configuration`` assist with this configuration:

-* It favours explicit configuration via options - you can integrate this with your infrastructure tooling such as init containers and/or Kubernetes Jobs
+* It uses environment variables for all configuration choices, therefore you can integrate this with your infrastructure tooling such as init containers and/or Kubernetes Jobs.
-* In interactive mode, you receive prompts to fill out the requested information
 * The command can self-test the configuration to detect problems early on

 You can get the full command documentation with: